Analysis of Revenues

 Cisco Systems Inc., Income Statement, Revenues

-USD $ in millions
+US$ in millions

-|12 months ended||Jul 29, 2017||Jul 30, 2016||Jul 25, 2015||Jul 26, 2014|
+|12 months ended:||Jul 27, 2019||Jul 28, 2018||Jul 29, 2017||Jul 30, 2016||Jul 25, 2015||Jul 26, 2014|

-|Revenue||Aggregate revenue recognized during the period (derived from goods sold, services rendered, insurance premiums, or other activities that constitute an entity's earning process).
-For financial services companies, also includes investment and interest income, and sales and trading gains.||Cisco Systems Inc.’s revenue increased from 2015 to 2016 but then declined significantly from 2016 to 2017.|
+|Revenue||Amount of revenue recognized from goods sold, services rendered, insurance premiums, or other activities that constitute an earning process.
+Includes, but is not limited to, investment and interest income before deduction of interest expense when recognized as a component of revenue, and sales and trading gain (loss).||Cisco Systems Inc.’s revenue increased from 2017 to 2018 and from 2018 to 2019.|